Perry-Institute/ReefShape/README.md

 We are in the process of publishing this workflow in a peer-reviewed journal.
 In the interim, we have put together a white paper designed to more fully explain the entire process, from data collection through data analysis.
 Please find the <a href="https://docs.google.com/document/d/e/2PACX-1vQRazKwhYxGvmL2b0kGN1Nq9on1qL7MEkPXuC5SPvZqiAmmCvN_ShBfYB7Rc4fBbpEiHhQ5WzZkLUA5/pub">ReefShape white paper</a> here.

+NOTE 6/10/24: Exporting orthomosaics in the proper format for standard GIS workflows (i.e. JPEG-compressed GeoTIFF with an alpha channel) has a bug with the current version of Metashape (2.1.1) that is not related to our scripts.
+It is fixed in the pre-release for Metashape version 2.1.2.
+Please use either version 2.1.0 or upgrade to 2.1.2 when it is available.

 ## Intro
 This is a collection of scripts designed to expedite processing of underwater photogrammetry data in Agisoft Metashape Professional V2.0 and above.
 Specifically, they allow for the automation of the entire photogrammetry process, provided that coded Metashape targets are used for corner markers and scalebars, and that GPS locations and depths of the corner markers are collected when a plot is first established, as is outlined in the ReefShape data collection protocol.